ajpage74/terraform-foundations-azure/AZURE.md

 Run an apply and see if anything changes.
 Next try changing the default location in your variables file to something different, for example `East US`.
 Run `terraform apply` again.
 What happens?

+Warning: Once in a while Terraform may become stuck if you change the location parameter and try to rebuild everything.
+If this happens simply run a `terraform destroy` and rebuild with another `terraform apply`.

 ---
 ### Create an Owner Variable
 Using what you learned in the previous lab, create a new variable called **owner** and set the default to your own name.
 Replace the owner tag text in your **main.tf** code with a variable.